zxzhijia/GoPiGo-Driven-by-Tensorflow/README.md

 # GoPiGo Driven by Tensorflow
-GoPiGo robot driven autonomously by trained CNN using retrained Tensorflow inception 3.
+This readme file tends to teach you how to use GoPiGo's camera to record the image data and label data.
+And then you can use those data to train your CNN using Tensorflow.
+The server.py file in this repository is programmed to use your trained CNN to control your GoPiGo robot to do a simple and low level autonomous driving.

-How to collection your own data:
+# How to collection your own data:

-Prerequisite:
+# Prerequisite:
 Raspberry Pi Camera successfully setted
 GoPiGo package installed
 vnc

-Steps:
+# Steps:
 1. remote connect your GoPiGo through ssh
 ```
 ssh USERNAME@IP.ADDRESS